WorldGrower/WorldGrower/README.md

 *   If you are installing from source code, it's recommended that you clone the master branch.
 *   Make sure Java 8 is installed
-*   Run org.worldgrower.gui.start.StartScreen with resources directory in classpath.
+*   Run org.worldgrower.gui.start.StartScreen with resources directory in the classpath.

 ## Features<a name="features"></a>
 - dynamic world that is built up from scratch